UAB vs. Florida Atlantic NCAA Football Odds, Plays and Insights | October 9, 2021

 UAB Stats and Trends

-- UAB has two wins against the spread in five games this season.
+- UAB has two wins against the spread in five games this year.

-- This season, the Blazers won ATS in their only game as a favorite of 4.5 points or more.
+- The Blazers covered the spread in their only game when favored by 4 points or more.

-- UAB's games this year have gone over the total in one out of four opportunities (25%).
+- UAB's games this year have hit the over on one of four set point totals (25%).

-- UAB is 2-0 against the spread and 3-0 overall in games when it records more than 21.4 points.
+- UAB is 2-0 against the spread and 3-0 overall this season when the team scores more than 21.4 points.

-- This year, the Blazers have turned the ball over eight times, one more than the Owls' takeaways (7).
+- The Blazers have turned the ball over one more time (8 total) than the Owls have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.